tpluscode/sparql-builder/README.md

 ## How is it different from simply string concatenation/plain templates?

 1. Focuses on graph patterns.
 No need to remember exact syntax
-2. Still looks like SPARQL having little additional code
+1. Still looks like SPARQL, having a familiar structure and little glue code
+1. Has the IDE provide syntactic hints of valid SPARQL keywords
-3. Ensures correct formatting of terms (URI nodes, literals variables)
+1. Ensures correct formatting of terms (URI nodes, literals variables) via [@tpluscode/rdf-string](https://github.com/tpluscode/rdf-string)
-4. Automatically shortens URIs with `@zazuko/rdf-vocabularies`
+1. Automatically shortens URIs with [`@zazuko/rdf-vocabularies`](http://npm.im/@zazuko/rdf-vocabularies)

 ## Installation